 The Authority has established four committees:

-Finance, Audit and Risk Committee
+Finance, Audit, Risk and Governance Committee

 - Financial reporting;

 - The Charity Regulator’s process for monitoring compliance with its statutory obligations.

 - Adrian Clements (External);

 The committee was established to oversee the effectiveness and controls around the delivery of the Authority's registration, reporting and other regulatory functions.